 Add the cilantro, lime juice, onion, chopped garlic, black pepper, sugar, salt, and a ½ cup of the tomatoes to a powerful blender or food processor.
-Blend until there are no big chunks of onion or garlic remaining, about 20-30 seconds.
+Pulse until there are no big chunks of onion or garlic remaining, about 20-30 pulses.

 You may need to scrape the bowl or blender sides down to make sure all the pieces get processed.